almaz4444/RayCast-Arduino/README.md

 ## Usage

 1. Download this repository
-2. Make sure you have the Arduino IDE installed.
+2. Make sure you have VSCode and the PlatformIO extension installed.
 3. Install the required libraries (`Adafruit_ST7735` and `GyverButton`) using the links above.
-4. Open the Arduino IDE and load the code into the editor.
+4. Open VSCode and upload the code to the editor.
-5. Connect your Arduino board to your computer.
+5. Connect the Arduino board to the computer.
-6. Select your board type and port in the Arduino IDE.
+6. Select the board type and port in the platformio.ini file.
-7. Upload the code to your board by clicking the `"Upload"` button.
+7. Upload the code to your board by clicking the Upload button.

 ## Connection